-Esmeralda Conde Ruiz and The Fretful Federation Mandolin Orchestra can today announce the World premiere of ‘The other ocean’, a unique silent film and musical accompaniment performed live creating a musical and visual journey through time.
-The performance takes place at Brighton’s Attenborough Centre for the Creative Arts on November 18th as part of this year’s Cinecity Film Festival.
+Esmeralda Conde Ruiz and The Fretful Federation Mandolin Orchestra announce the World premiere of ‘The other ocean’, a unique silent film and musical accompaniment performed live creating a musical and visual journey through time.
+The performance took place at Brighton’s Attenborough Centre for the Creative Arts on November 18th as part of 2018 Cinecity Film Festival.
 Esmeralda Conde Ruiz has worked with Screen Archive South East at the University of Brighton to select seven pieces from its collection and used them to create the new film and score.
 The film fuses moving images of people and places from the region with the orchestra’s interests in childhood memories.
-Esmeralda Conde Ruiz will be in conversation before the performance with Screen Archive South East’s Director Dr Frank Gray and the Mandolin Orchestra’s Conductor and Artistic Director Lindsay Stoner about the project’s process and the nature of the collaboration.
+Esmeralda Conde Ruiz was in conversation before the performance with Screen Archive South East’s Director Dr Frank Gray and the Mandolin Orchestra’s Conductor and Artistic Director Lindsay Stoner about the project’s process and the nature of the collaboration.
 This unique project is part of Making Music’s ‘Adopt A Composer’.
-The world premiere will be recorded live by BBC Radio 3 and broadcasted in January 2019.
+The world premiere was recorded live by BBC Radio 3 and is broadcasted in January 2019.

 Esmeralda Conde Ruiz says: I created ‘The other ocean’ to explore memories through music and images.
 We all might see the same image but it will trigger a complete different memory and that duality fascinates me.
 What makes the piece so special for me is the combination of real memories from Brighton and the South East combined with memories of the Fretful Federation Mandolin Orchestra, who all live in the region.
 The show will be a unique opportunity for the audience to connect with their own memories in exciting new ways.